Presentations for Globular Operads

-We now define a similar category $\mathbf{Cat \mhyphen GOp}_{\bs{n}}$ of $n$-globular operads for $n$-categories.
-First, recall that there is an extra requirement $n$-globular operads must meet in order to be contractible; Definition \ref{contractible n-glob ops}.
+We now define $n$-globular operads for $n$-categories.
+First, recall that there is an extra requirement $n$-globular operads must meet in order to be contractible; see Definition \ref{contractible n-glob ops}.
 With this in mind, we give the following $n$-dimensional analog of Lemma \ref{contractible0Full}.

 \begin{lemma} An $n$-globular operad $\bs{G_n}$ with underlying collection $g:\bs{G_n} \longrightarrow \bs{1}^*$ is contractible if and only if $g$ is full and $n$-faithful. \end{lemma}

 Next, recall the definition of the $n$-globular operad $\bs{I_n}$ for weak unbiased $n$-categories; Definition \ref{presentation for I_n}.